gradle/gradle/design-docs/dependency-management.md

 * Add Ivy and Maven specific ids and sources.
 * Rename and garbage internal types.

-## Story: GRADLE-2713/GRADLE2678 Dependency management uses local component identity to when resolving project dependencies
+## Story: GRADLE-2713/GRADLE-2678 Dependency resolution uses local component identity to when resolving project dependencies

 Currently, dependency management uses the module version (group, module, version) of the target of a project dependency to detect conflicts.
 However, the module version of a project is not necessarily unique.
 This leads to a number of problems: